 Michael Campbell

 With over 35 years of experience Michael has worked as CEO, Artistic Director, an arts consultant and strategist, artistic co-ordinator, producer, events manager, librettist, editor, writer, events manager, director, choreographer and dancer.
-He was the Festival Director for the Brisbane Writers Festival (2006-2009), and the literary events program at Gleebooks in Sydney for 4 years (2002-2005).
+He was the Festival Director for the Brisbane Writers Festival (2006-2009), and the literary events program at gleebooks in Sydney for 4 years (2002-2005).
 He is a former Chair of Currency House, and of its Editorial Committee, and edited Keith Bain on Movement and Keith Bain: The Principles of Movement for Currency House and Oberon Books (UK).
-He was a principal dancer with West Australian Ballet, Queensland Ballet and Oper der Stadt Köln, and has worked for companies including Sydney Theatre Company, Melbourne Theatre Company, Bell Shakespeare Company and Griffin Theatre Company.
+He was a principal dancer with West Australian Ballet, Queensland Ballet and Oper der Stadt Köln, and has worked for companies in various capacities including Sydney Theatre Company, Melbourne Theatre Company, Bell Shakespeare Company, Griffin Theatre Company and Sydney Youth Orchestra.

-He has worked for Opera Australia on numerous works including Merry Widow, Handa on Sydney Harbour: Carmen and La Traviata, La Forza del Destino and Salome.
+He has worked for Opera Australia in various capacities from director, choreographer to set designer, on numerous works over a 20 year period, including Merry Widow, Handa on Sydney Harbour: Carmen and La Traviata, La Forza del Destino and Salome.
 In 2004 he directed the opera Madeline Lee, which he also co-wrote, and was nominated for seven Helpmann Awards.
 The work was restaged by State Opera of South Australia in 2019.
-Recent creative projects include directing, producing and co-creating The Faces of Mercy – a multi-artform work performed in Sydney and Rome; presenting the TV show For the Love of Books (Studio TV – Foxtel); judging the 2013, 2014, 2016 WA Premier’s Book Awards.
+Other notable creative projects include directing, producing and co-creating The Faces of Mercy – a multi-artform work performed in Sydney and Rome; presenting the TV show For the Love of Books (Studio TV – Foxtel); judging the 2013, 2014, 2016 WA Premier’s Book Awards.

 In 2018 he was a member of the Western Sydney Arts, Screen and Culture Roundtable and served on the Creative Arts and Humanities panel for Australia Research Council’s inaugural Engagement and Impact Assessment.
 In August 2019 Michael was appointed to the inaugural Create NSW Artform Literature Advisory Board.
-WestWords was awarded the Commbank Excellence in Arts and Culture and Michael personally was shortlisted for Excellence in Business Leadership in the 2020 Western Sydney Awards for Business Excellence.
-In 2021 he was shortlisted for the Impact 25 Awards recognising “innovators, collaborators and changemakers from across the social sector who are making a positive impact in the community”.
+WestWords was awarded the Commbank Excellence in Arts and Culture in the 2020 and 2021 Western Sydney Awards for Business Excellence and in 2021 Michael was personally awarded Excellence in Business Leadership.
+Also in 2021 he was shortlisted for the Impact 25 Awards recognising “innovators, collaborators and changemakers from across the social sector who are making a positive impact in the community”.
+In 2023 WestWords’ Living Stories Writing Competition was awarded the Outstanding Project Community Arts and Culture Award at the ZEST Awards. both WestWords and Michael were nominated for the Parramatta Citizen of Year Awards, Michael was a finalist as a Westfield Local Hero recognising and celebrating role models who work has benefitted others.
+In 2024 Michael was name as one of 30 Australians “leaving their mark” on Community, Culture and Innovation in Guardian Australia’s and Grant Burge wine’s Leaving Your Mark Awards.

 Associate Producer